-We all wash our hair and subsequently we dry our hair.
+We all wash and dry our hair.
 I like to dry my hair using a hair dryer as it gives more volume to my hair and it looks nicer.
 However, have you ever thought what is actually healthy and good way to dry our hair?
 Naturally probably?

 The other day I was looking at some scientific publications when I came across one article discussing hair drying.
 To sum up, the best way you can dry your hair is about 15cm distance from your hair at the average temperature (approx.47 degrees) with continuous motions.
 The wrong hair drying (very high temperature and hair dryer being very close to the hair fiber) can lead to the hair damage, such as split ends, colour and moisture loss.